 Did you recently suffer abuse at the hands of an officer of the law in Baltimore, MD?
 If so, you may be eligible to file suit against the department to claim some much-deserved compensation.
-An experienced Baltimore civil rights and police brutality lawyer from William G. Kolodner P.A. can help you through the legal process.
+An experienced Baltimore civil rights and police brutality lawyer from William G. Kolodner Personal Injury Lawyers can help you through the legal process.

 We have over 100 years of combined experience, so contact our Baltimore office to schedule a free consultation, you can give us a call at (410) 837-2144 to speak with an experienced Maryland personal injury lawyer.

-Why You Should Call William G. Kolodner P.A.
-If You’ve Been the Victim of Police Brutality in Baltimore
+Why You Should Call William G. Kolodner Personal Injury Lawyers If You’ve Been the Victim of Police Brutality in Baltimore

-The skilled personal injury attorneys at William G. Kolodner P.A., believe that law enforcement officers should be held responsible for their negligent and malicious actions.
+The skilled personal injury attorneys at William G. Kolodner Personal Injury Lawyers, believe that law enforcement officers should be held responsible for their negligent and malicious actions.
 When you hire our Baltimore personal injury lawyers to assist you with your police brutality case, we will:

 Provide You with Astute Legal Advice